 HGV Driving Licence Application

-- Have a full car licence
+- have a full car licence

-- Be over 18
+- be over 18

 Who needs the full Driver CPC?

-Apply for a provisional lorry or bus licence.
+- Apply for a provisional lorry or bus licence.

-Pass the 4 tests that make up Driver CPC to qualify.
+- Pass the 4 tests that make up Driver CPC to qualify.

-Take 35 hours of periodic training every 5 years to stay qualified.
+- Take 35 hours of periodic training every 5 years to stay qualified.

 Who does NOT NEED the full Driver CPC?

-- Non-commercial carriage of passengers or goods for personal use
+- non-commercial carriage of passengers or goods for personal use

-- Driving lessons for anyone who wants to get a driving licence or a Driver CPC
+- driving lessons for anyone who wants to get a driving licence or a Driver CPC

-- Driving to or from pre-booked appointments at official vehicle testing centres
+- driving to or from pre-booked appointments at official vehicle testing centres

-- Maintaining public order - and the vehicle is being used or controlled by a local authority
+- maintaining public order - and the vehicle is being used or controlled by a local authority

-- Rescue missions or in states of emergency
+- rescue missions or in states of emergency

-- Limited to a top speed of 28mph
+- limited to a top speed of 28 mph

-- Being used or controlled by the armed forces, police, fire and rescue service, prison service or people running a prison or young offender institution
+- being used or controlled by the armed forces, police, fire and rescue service, prison service or people running a prison or young offender institution

-If you’re taking an NVT course
+Drivers taking an NVT course

 Categories & Required Forms